lcpilling/lukesRlib/README.md

 ## get_z()

-Return a Z-statistics from a given p-value
+Return a Z-statistic from a given p-value

 ```r
 p = 1e-10